-To help determine what triggers your migraines, print the list below.
-Then check the list for potential migraine triggers when you get the first signs of an attack.
-After a few weeks or months, review the checklist to see if you can find a pattern for your migraine triggers.
-While triggers can be tricky to determine, chances are that the items that get the most checks may be your key personal triggers.
+To figure out what brings yours on, print the list below.
+Then check any possible triggers at the first signs of a headache.
+Review the list every few weeks or months to see if you can spot a pattern.
+Chances are, the items that get the most checks are your triggers.

 American Headache Society: "Headache Hygiene Tips."